Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Simulation study

 \section{Simulation study}

-The simulation study was designed to assess the validity of the proposed estimators and to examine their behavior across a range of scenarios.
-Its design followed the ADEMP framework \cite{morrisUsingSimulationStudies2019a}.
-The experiments can be reproduced with the publicly available code: \url{https://github.com/JulietteOrtholand/truncation_by_death/tree/main}.
+The simulation study follows the Aims, Data-generating mechanisms, Methods, Estimands, Performance measures framework \cite{morrisUsingSimulationStudies2019a}.
+Its aim is to assess the validity of the estimators and to examine their behavior across a range of scenarios.
+The experiments can be reproduced with publicly available code \footnote{\url{https://github.com/JulietteOrtholand/truncation_by_death/tree/main}}.